ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {% endraw %}
 {% endhighlight %}

-To preserve the original function's metadata, we use the `functools.wraps()`, which copies the otherwise lost metadata to the wrapper function!
+To preserve the original function's metadata, we use the `functools.wraps()`, which copies the metadata to the wrapper function that would be otherwise lost!

 {% highlight python %}
 {% raw %}